gthomas-appfolio/appfolio-react-template/README.md

 - Headless browser tests using [Mocha](https://mochajs.org/) and [Nightmare](http://www.nightmarejs.org/)
 - Linting using [ESLint](http://eslint.org/)
 - Code coverage using [nyc](https://github.com/istanbuljs/nyc)

+#### Using
+The sample code under `/src` is a basic vanilla JS example to ensure bundling works correctly.
+No UI or other frameworks have been included and need to be added by you.

 Can be forked directly, but also used as the base template of [generator-appfolio-js](https://github.com/gthomas-appfolio/generator-appfolio-js) Yeoman generator.